 We drove from Dallas, which took about an hour and a half.
 There is plenty of parking in the area, even when we went on a Saturday, and we found a space in the official Magnolia parking lot after just a minute or so of seeing who was leaving.

-If you’re a true Fixer Upper fan and coming in by plane, you could fly into Waco Airport and get a cab from the airport to the Silos or your accommodation.
+If you’re coming in by plane, you could fly into Waco Airport and get a cab from the airport to the Silos or your accommodation.